iKilledAppl3/Remove_Apps/README.md

 # Donate!
 What's the best thing you can do to help me out?
 Simple!
 DONATE!
-Donating helps me continue making tweaks and showing me that people actually care donate as much as you can!
 Donate here: http://is.gd/donate2ToxicAppl3Inc

 # The tweet that inspired it :P